 The consequences of cycling while drunk, however, are very real and can range from the trivial to the life threatening.
 After a night of debauchery, absent-minded riders have woken up wondering if they docked their bikes properly.
 Woe is the one who didn’t: fees for having a Citi Bike checked out overnight can get into the triple digits, with late fees as high as $24 an hour.
 Then there are the persnickety docking stations, which can require missile-code-like number punching and a well-timed heave.
 “They’re hard enough to use when I’m sober,” said Jillian, the Chelsea joy rider.
 “Forget when I’m drunk.”

-But that pales in comparison to having an accident.
+But that pales in comparison to having an collision.
 Just ask the 27-year-old lawyer who was riding home to Gramercy Park in June after drinking a half-dozen beers at the Parlour, an Upper West Side bar.
 As he rode through Columbus Circle, his handlebar clipped a taxi’s mirror, flinging him onto the curb and his bike under the taxi.
 Luckily, no one and nothing was hurt (the bike was unscathed).

 Despite the nerve-rattling experience, he still rides tipsy.
 “I just avoid Columbus Circle when I am,” he said.